Board of Directors

 Tahja is a native of Charlotte, North Carolina and spent her high school years in Lawton, Oklahoma.
 She received her undergraduate degree in Mass Communications from Bennett College and her MPA in Nonprofit Management from The University of North Carolina at Greensboro.
 She is also DEI certified.
 Tahja is the Director of Alumnae Engagement for Salem Academy where she enjoys connecting with alums and students to hear about their experiences at the Academy.
 She is passionate about Diversity, Equity, and Inclusion.
 Tahja believes change must start within each individual person.
 “We have to move beyond our comfort zone and make meaningful connections with people that do not necessarily reflect how and where we grew up.
 This will not only begin to change each person, but it can change our communities.”

 Tahja is active in the Winston-Salem community.
 She serves on the Winston-Salem Foundation Women’s Fund Events Committee, YWCA Women of Vision Committee, and is a board member for Horizons Residential Care Center.
-She enjoys reading, movie night with her husband, and being a dance mom for her 11-year-old daughter.
+She enjoys reading, movie night with her husband, and being a dance mom for her daughter.

 Shana Folk